Profession Calculators

 Common Mistakes to Avoid

-• Comparing cost per beneficiary across fundamentally different program types.
-A $50 per person food distribution program and a $5,000 per person residential treatment program serve different needs and should not be directly compared for efficiency.
+• Comparing cost per beneficiary across programs with fundamentally different intensities.
+A $50 per person emergency food distribution and a $5,000 per person residential job training program serve different needs with different depth of intervention.
+Comparing them directly as efficiency metrics is not meaningful.
+Compare within program type, not across all programs.

 Frequently Asked Questions